open-mmlab/mmsegmentation/docs/getting_started.md

 ```

 **\*Important\***: The default learning rate in config files is for 8 GPUs and 1 img/gpu (batch size = 8x1 = 8).
-Equivalently, You may also use 4 GPUs and 2 imgs/gpu.
+Equivalently, you may also use 4 GPUs and 2 imgs/gpu since all models using cross-GPU SyncBN.

 ### Train with a single GPU